TobbaT/SingularGames/prompts/CloseEnough.md

 - Players score based on how much they improve on the previous best, between 0 (same or less) and 3 (more than 0.2 above previous best).
 - The first player close enough gets an extra 5 points.
 - Maximum of 5 turns per player.
+- The name of the tool for comparison is "sentence_diff".

 Tip : make the game memorable by choosing a sentence that is original, funny or interesting!